CheesecakeTV/SwiftGUI-Docs/05 Examples/README.md

 - Advanced: You have some experience in using SwiftGUI and a solid understanding of the Python language
 - Expert: Anything above "advanced".
 Really tries pushing the boundaries of SwiftGUI

+These categories are less about how advanced the subjects are, but how complicated the script is.\
+Simple examples are easy to understand, intermediate ones are a bit more complicated.

 When an interesting question is asked in the forums (issues/discussions), I might use that opportunity to write an example just for that application.